chainwayxyz/citrea-docs/developer-documentation/system-contracts/bridge.md

 ```solidity
 function deposit(DepositParams calldata p) external onlyOperator
 ```
 Processes a deposit from Bitcoin to Citrea by verifying the Bitcoin transaction and minting cBTC to the recipient.
+Can only be called by the designated operator.

 | Parameters    | Description |
 |---------------|-------------|